roumail/roumail.github.io/content/post/series-decoding-rohail/2023-10-26-quarantine-chronicles-how-covid-19-helped-me-look-inward/index.md

 While I certainly enjoyed air guitaring to some of my favourite guitar solos like Pink Floyd's comfortably numb, Drumming is something that had an inexplicable allure for me.
-The raw energy and force that drumming is able to convey - the rhytmic elements of Music was something I naturally inlined towards.
+The raw energy and force that drumming is able to convey - the rhythmic elements of Music was something I naturally inlined towards.
 And on March 30th 2020, my life was forever changed.

 {{< figure src="AJLF3953.jpg" caption="Yamaha DTX 452"  >}}

-## The honeymoon period
+## Drumming at 5 am in the morning {#drumming-5-am}

 I'm very glad I have an understanding wife and neighbours that didn't complain about the thumping sound and vibrations from my bass pedal.
 With drumming, I